 Before spending a single euro, take two minutes to confirm that your device supports eSIM.
 There are several simple and complementary ways to clear up any doubts with complete certainty:

-- From Settings: go to Settings > SIM cards & mobile networks.
-If you see an option like "Add eSIM", "Download SIM", or "Use eSIM", your Xiaomi is compatible.
-If only physical slots appear, it's very likely it doesn't have it.
+- From Settings: Go to Settings > SIM cards & mobile networks.
+If you see an option like "Add eSIM", "Download SIM," or "Use eSIM," your Xiaomi is compatible.
+If only physical slots appear, it most likely does not have it.

-- With the EID code: open the phone app and dial *#06#.
-If your device displays, in addition to the IMEI, a long number labeled as EID, that indicates it has an integrated eSIM chip.
-If no EID appears, it almost certainly doesn't support it.
+- With the EID code: Open the phone app and dial *#06#.
+If your device displays, in addition to the IMEI, a long number labeled EID, that indicates it has an integrated eSIM chip.
+If no EID appears, it almost certainly does not support it.

-These three methods will clear up any doubts without error.
+With these three methods, you'll clear up any doubts without any margin for error.
 Remember that the result depends on your specific unit, so trust what you see on your own phone.
-If you have another brand, we also have specific guides for installing eSIM on Samsung Galaxy and for activating eSIM on iPhone.
+If you want to understand the technology in more detail before deciding, also consult our guide on what a virtual eSIM is and how it works, regardless of the manufacturer.

-Once compatibility is confirmed, installing the eSIM is a matter of a minute.
-The process is almost identical in MIUI and HyperOS, Xiaomi's new layer, as both share the same menu logic.
-You will need the QR code sent by your provider (at PuraSim you receive it by email right after purchase) and an active internet connection, via Wi-Fi or data, to download the profile.
+Once compatibility is confirmed, installing the eSIM is a one-minute task.
+The process is almost identical in MIUI and HyperOS, Xiaomi's new overlay, as both share the same menu logic.
+You'll need the QR code sent by your provider (at PuraSim, you receive it by email right after purchase) and an active internet connection, via Wi-Fi or data, to download the profile.

 - Connect your Xiaomi to a stable Wi-Fi network.